ahelmberger/factur-x-kit/README.md

 If you want, this library also supports you in creating invoice data by calculating the totals, line totals, taxes and creating the tax-breakdown just from the invoice-line prices.

-> This library is still under development.
-Therefore not every feature is available yet.
+> **Attention!** <br>This library is still under development.
+Therefore not every feature is available, yet.
 Right now the "Extended" and "XRechnung" Profile is not supported, yet.
 Also it is not yet possible to attach any other data, except from the Factur-X XML to your invoice.
 This documentation represents the current implementation state (everything described here is already supported)

 ## Showcase